taocpp/PEGTL/doc/Actions-and-States.md

 ### Apply0

-In cases where the matched part of the input is not required, the action method named `apply0()` is used.
+In cases where the matched part of the input is not required, an action method named `apply0()` is implemented.
 This allows for some optimisations compared to the `apply()` method which receives the matched input as first argument.

 ```c++